-EDUC 499 - Directed Studies in Education Every Year, 1 to 3 (varies)
+EDUC 499 - Directed Studies in Education

 This course provides an opportunity to do intensive study of a special topic of particular interest to the student.
 Students work closely with a faculty member in tutorial meetings.
 Students must apply in advance for special studies to the faculty member with whom they wish to work.